HK's new leader unveils sweeteners to pacify angry public

+BRIEF-Shanghai Wanye Enterprises to pay A shares annual div for FY 2016 on June 12

+* Says it will pay cash dividend of 0.27 yuan(before tax)/share for 2016 to shareholders of record on June 9

-HONG KONG Hong Kong's embattled new leader, Leung Chun-ying, announced a series of welfare measures on Monday and pleaded for time to deal with scandals that have rocked the city, including illegal structures in his own home.
+HONG KONG, July 16 Hong Kong's embattled new leader, Leung Chun-ying, announced a series of welfare measures on Monday and pleaded for time to deal with scandals that have rocked the city, including illegal structures in his own home.

 Leung, hand-picked by Beijing to lead Hong Kong, was speaking in his first question-and-answer session in the city's Legislative Council since taking over two weeks ago.